 Gallica BNF

-The National Library of France also offers a wide range of free books to everyone, but that's not all!
-Find:
+The National Library of France also offers a wide selection of free books to everyone—but that's not all!
+Check out:

-In addition to the above resources, some websites offer PDFs and ebooks related to your studies.
-This is the case with the website "Livres pour tous" (Books for All), which has a section on Medicine and Health with documents that are accessible to all and free of charge.
+In addition to the resources mentioned above, some websites offer PDFs and e-books related to your field of study.
+One such site is “Livres pour tous,” which has a section Medicine and Health section with documents that are free and accessible to everyone.

-The same applies to the website "Univers médecine," which offers books on medicine according to level.
+The same is true of the “Univers médecine” website, which offers books on medicine tailored to different skill levels.

 • Romance